Mbed-TLS/TF-PSA-Crypto/docs/4.0-migration-guide/configuration.md

 See `include/psa/crypto_config.h` in TF-PSA-Crypto and `include/mbedtls/mbedtls_config.h` in Mbed TLS for details.

 Notably, `<psa/crypto_config.h>` is no longer limited to `PSA_WANT_xxx` options.

+Note that many options related to cryptography have changed; this is covered in other sections of this document.

 ### Split of `build_info.h` and `version.h`